Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 ## *Implementation with Deep Reinforcement Learning*
 It will act as a framework where a deep Q-Learning Reinforcement Learning agent selects the correct traffic light phase at an intersection to maximize traffic efficiency.

-# Differentiation factor of the project
-It uses deep reinforcement learning to come with a policy function to identify pairs or groups of traffic signals which can be coordinated.
-It synchronises traffic signal timings to optimize split, cycle, and offset time.
-Image Recognition is used to detect the presence of vehicles.
-One traffic signal will be aware of its adjacent traffic signal state and the number of vehicles arriving and departing there, which will help it make efficient decisions about when to release traffic, in which direction, and for how much time.

-## *Improved version - "20 August 2020*

-*Changelog:*
-- *Each training result is now stored in a folder structure, with each result being numbered with an increasing integer.*
+Created custom functions and used different distributions for network traffic Each training result is stored in a folder structure, with each result being numbered with an increasing integer.
-- *New Test Mode: test the model versions you created by running a test episode with comparable results.*
+Test Mode: test the model versions by running a test episode with comparable results.
-- *Enabled a dynamic creation of the model by specifying, for each training, the width and the depth of the feedforward neural network that is going to be used.*
+Enabled a dynamic creation of model by specifying the width and the depth of the feedforward neural network for each training.
-- *The code for the neural network is written using Keras and Tensorflow 2.0.*
+The code for the neural network is written using Keras and Tensorflow 2.0.
-- *Added a settings file (.ini) for both training and testing.*
+Added a settings file (.ini) for both training and testing.
-- *Added a minimum number of samples required into the memory to begin training.*
+Added a minimum number of samples required into the memory to begin training.
-- *Improved code readability.*
-- *Image Recognition for vehicles has been implemneted.*
+Image Recognition for vehicles has been implemneted.

+## *Features*
+Vehicles detection enables survelliance and tracking Coordinate with other transportation services
+Create Green Corridors by specifying particular path as high priority(by assigning high reward points for 'Ambulance/Emergency Vehicles')
+Cluster of 5 intersections act as base unit and Agent.sync() function is called recursively along X and Y axis for each intersection

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-In my opinion, these are the easiest steps to follow to be able to run the algorithm starting from scratch.
+These instructions will get youp and running this project on your local machine for development and testing purposes.
+You need to follow these steps to be able to run the algorithm starting from scratch.
 A computer with an NVIDIA GPU is strongly recommended.

 1. Download Anaconda ([official site](https://www.anaconda.com/distribution/#download-section)) and install.
 2. Download SUMO ([official site](https://www.dlr.de/ts/en/desktopdefault.aspx/tabid-9883/16931_read-41000/)) and install.